Explore Learning has tuition centres across the UK.

 Every day of the week, thousands of children across the UK attend Explore Learning centres.
 Each one of our members has their own course that is tailored to their unique needs and abilities.
 Scroll down to find out how it works…

-When our members arrive at their Explore centre they are greeted by enthusiastic Explore tutors who engage children and get them motivated even before they walk through the door.
+When our members arrive at their centre they are greeted by enthusiastic Explore tutors who engage children and get them motivated from the moment they step through the door.
 Every child is given a progress chart so their academic achievements can be tracked throughout their learning session.
 They are now ready and keen to learn…

 Explore tutors work with children in a low ratio (the maximum ratio is 1:6), ensuring the right balance between individual support and independent learning.
 As children practise and acquire new skills throughout the learning session, the tutors are always on hand to encourage, explain or suggest a new approach.
 They also make notes on the Progress Chart in order to provide parents with relevant feedback after every session.